Alauddin Ahmed: Service years

-Squadron commander

-Alauddin Ahmed was appointed as commander of the No. 18 Squadron PAF in June 1962.
+Squadron Leader Alauddin Ahmed was appointed as Officer Commanding No. 18 Sqn in June 1962.
 Under his leadership, the squadron flew numerous combat missions, achieving significant success against Indian ground and air forces during the 1965 War.

 On 6 September 1965, during an offensive fighter sweep near Taran Taran, a town in India's Amritsar district, Squadron Leader Ahmed led a formation of three Sabre jets.
 As they approached, he spotted four Indian Hawker Hunter aircraft and immediately informed his commander, Squadron Leader Alam, of the threat.
 Following Alam's orders, the squadron jettisoned their fuel tanks and prepared for combat.
 In the ensuing battle, Ahmed's Sabre shot down one of the Hunters, marking his first aerial victory of the war.
 All four Hunters were eventually destroyed, leaving the three Sabres victorious in the skies.
-However, this is not substantiated by any verifiable proof.

 Gurdaspur train attack

 Squadron Leader Ahmed's final mission took place on 13 September 1965.
 In the morning, he led a successful attack on enemy tanks and artillery in the Chawinda-Narowal sector, as part of a support mission for Pakistani ground forces.
 After completing this sortie, he and his squadron returned to base for a brief rest before flying their second operational mission of the day, an armed reconnaissance patrol over the Gurdaspur area.

-As the squadron approached Gurdaspur, Ahmedspotted a train in the marshalling yard of the railway station.
+As the squadron approached Gurdaspur, Ahmed spotted a train in the marshalling yard of the railway station.
 Upon closer inspection, he identified the train as carrying military supplies, including ammunition.
 Without hesitation, Ahmed led his formation in a daring attack.
 The initial assault caused a massive explosion, sending smoke and debris into the sky.
 Despite the danger posed by the explosion, Ahmed pressed the attack, flying dangerously low to target the remaining wagons.
 His final attack triggered another massive blast, sending pressure waves that buffeted the Sabres in flight.

 During this last sortie, Ahmed's aircraft was struck by flying debris, causing severe damage.
 He attempted to fly the crippled aircraft back toward Pakistani territory, just 12 miles away, but his cockpit was soon filled with smoke.
 His last radio transmission was: "My cockpit is full of smoke."
 His comrades attempted to locate him after he was reported missing, but tragically, Squadron Leader Alauddin Ahmed was killed in action.

 Sitara-e-Jurat

-The Sitara-e-Jurat citation reads:
+His Sitara-e-Jurat citation reads: